charlesblakemore/ott_farfield_visualization/README.rst

 the T-matrix formalism.
 See the link below for a complete description of the software together with accompanying literature.

-`Optical Tweezers Toolbox <https://www.mathworks.com/matlabcentral/fileexchange/73541-ott-optical-tweezers-toolbox>`_ - Lenton, Isaac C. D., et al.,
+`Optical Tweezers Toolbox <https://www.mathworks.com/matlabcentral/fileexchange/73541-ott-optical-tweezers-toolbox>`_ - Lenton, Isaac C. D., et al.

 Install
 -------